South Carolina Foreign LLC Registration & Certificate of Authority Guide

 • Enter the LLC's legal name exactly as registered in the home jurisdiction

-• List the state or country of formation and original formation date
+• List the state of formation and original formation date

 • Attach a current Certificate of Good Standing